AnyChart/docs.anychart.com/Gantt_Chart/Live_Edit_UI_and_API.md

 </tr>
 </table>

-The following sample demonstrates how these fields can be used for providing the user some information about the connectors.
+The following sample demonstrates how these fields can be used to get information about a connector.

 ```
 // listen to the connectorclick event and change the title